 top of page

-The following is meant to be the primer on losing weight—the most crucial information you need to get started without getting lost in all the details.
-There is so much information out there that it becomes too easy to get overwhelmed initially.
-This guide is meant to bypass all the noise and get you started today with practical steps you can take immediately.
+The following is meant to be the primer on how to eat for health in the modern world—the most crucial information you need to get started without getting lost in all the details.
+There is so much information out there that it becomes easy to get overwhelmed.
+This guide is meant to bypass all the noise and get you on a path to optimal health.

 That might seem like common sense, but you would be surprised to see the lengths people go through to fix their diet without addressing the major reason they overeat in the first place.
-If you are always hungry, there is no amount of willpower in the world that is going to stop you from regressing when trying to lose weight.
-That is why most fad diets fail and it is incredibly easy to regain the weight that is lost when you initially start a diet.
+If you are getting poor sleep or are extremely stressed, you are much more likely to deal with low energy and cravings for unhealthy, processed foods the next day.

 When addressing dietary changes, you can continue to look for quick fixes that don't exist or focus on fundamental shifts in eating behavior that will have the greatest long-term impact.
 If you decide on the latter, you are in the right place.